bglyvv/tomato-disease-prediction-frontend/README.md

 # Tomato Disease Prediction Frontend
-This is the source code of <a href="tomato.kananapps.com">Tomato Disease Prediction</a> application
+This is the source code of <a target="_blank" href="http://tomato.kananapps.com/">Tomato Disease Prediction</a> application